- Discuss the vocabulary terms for movement and anatomical position.

 Biomechanics includes stability, maximum effort, linear motion, and angular motion.

-During strength exercises, the strength at particular spots in the range of motion will vary based on the angle that the muscle is pulling from.
+During strength exercises, the strength at particular spots in the range of motion will vary based on the angle at the muscle pulls.

 It is more difficult to start a curl with the elbow fully extended than it is with a slight flex.

-Mechanical advantage is when the ratio of force creates a meaningful movement compared to the force applied to generate the movement.
+Mechanical advantage is when the force ratio creates a meaningful movement compared to the force applied to generate the movement.